bsc5/bsc5/README.md

 ### Hello, my name is Ben👋!

 ## I am currently...
-- Working twords getting AWS Certification
+- Working towards getting AWS Certification
-- Taking CS classes at Santa Monica Collage
+- Taking CS classes at SMC
 - Studying new languages and tools everyday

 Tools and Languages I have a good understanding of: